KaelBlais/MachineLearning/Results.md

 Likewise, the training and dev set errors of around 750,000$ seem ok but in reality are not very good.
 Being 750,000$ off on a large contract, for example a 10 million dollar contract, might seem quite good.
 However, most contracts in the training set are quite low, usually around 1 or 2 million.
+Therefore, being 750,000\$
-Therefore, being 750,000$ off on those is actually quite a large error.
+off on those is actually quite a large error.
+In fact, the average player salary of the entire data set is only 1,502,214\$ above minimum salary so the error values here are just around half of that.

 ## Neural Network Model